MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/process-focused-solution-implementation-lifecycle.md

 Create role-based training by using your processes as well.
 Map your roles to your processes and security settings.
 Use these mappings to generate role-specific training materials and sessions.

+### Cutover

 For **cutover**, use your processes to create and execute your cutover plan.
 The cutover plan is the set of steps and activities that you need to perform to transition from your legacy system to Dynamics 365.
-The process catalog helps you:
+The business process catalog helps you manage following tasks:

 - Identify and sequence the cutover tasks and activities based on the process dependencies and priorities.
 - Estimate the duration and resources for each cutover task and activity based on the process complexity and scope.